-Studies of cataclysmic variable stars (exploding stars such as novae) and pulsating white dwarf stars remain a highly active research area of the department, in which the high speed photometry capabilities of SALT also offer new unique mechanisms to learn more about the physics of these highly interesting objects, as well as deep HI and continuum surveys.
+Studies of cataclysmic variable stars (exploding stars such as novae) and pulsating white dwarf stars remain a highly active research area of the department, in which the high speed photometry capabilities of SALT also offer new unique mechanisms to learn more about the physics of these developed and taken to fruition.
+Max- highly interesting objects, as well as deep HI and continuum surveys.
 We refer to the 2008 annual report of the Astronomy Department (MNASSA, Vol 68, Nos 6 & 7, 2009), where we have given an extensive overview of research expertise of members of the department.